Arksine/moonraker/docs/configuration.md

 ```

 #### Notifying from Klipper
-It is possible to invoke your notifiers from the Klippy host, this can be done
-with a gcode_macro, such as:
+It is possible to invoke your notifiers from the Klippy host, this can be done with a `gcode_macro`, such as:

 ```ini {title="Klipper Config Example"}
 # printer.cfg